 In recent years, no one has been able to perfect a rom-com.
-No matter how hard Netflix may try come Christmas, every single romantic comedy that’s been released in the past decade falls flat in comparison to the gems that were released in the 90s and early aughts.
+No matter how hard Netflix may try, come Christmas, every single romantic comedy that’s been released in the past decade falls flat in comparison to the gems that were released in the 90s and early aughts.

-But it looks like finally, there might be new rom-com that is – brace yourself – actually good.
+But it looks like finally, there might be a new rom-com that is – brace yourself – actually good.
 Not only that, but it’s focused on a lesbian couple, making it the first mainstream gay Christmas movie ever.

 Happiest Season stars Kristen Stewart, Mackenzie Davis, Aubrey Plaza, Dan Levy and Alison Brie.
-In the film, which was directed by Clea DuVall, Stewart plays Abby, a woman who decides to propose to her girlfriend at Christmas, while meeting her family for the first time.
+In the film, directed by Clea DuVall, Stewart plays Abby, a woman who decides to propose to her girlfriend at Christmas, while meeting her family for the first time.
 Mackenzie Davis plays Stewart’s girlfriend, Harper, a woman who hasn’t yet told her conservative parents and family that she’s gay, much to the surprise of Abby.

 The trailer has everything needed for the perfect rom-com recipe: drama, hilarity, and crazy family dynamics.
 Not to mention Levy, of Schitt’s Creek fame, who could make literally anything hilarious.